 Around this time I received funding from the Arts Council to develop " Footprints" -a ‘jazz dance ballet’: a multimedia show featuring a live jazz band, improvised dance and visuals through my original compositions.
 Sadly the 15 date show could not go ahead as planned due to lack of further funding , just before the London Olympics!

 After 10 years, Sirius B reached a natural end.
 My wonderful journey with Joe Cavanagh reached a fork in the road, we took separate ways.
-I took a break from the business side of music and Central America was calling.
+I took a break from the business side of music and went to explore my nomadic roots in the jungles and oceans of Central America.
 I became involved in the Sistema Method of teaching music as a way of building communities in Costa Rica. and a new journey began.
 I met and worked with many inspiring musicians from all over the world, learnt to salsa and learnt to surf!
 From my Bohemian wanderings in the Americas, I found the inspiration for my latest project.
-In Mexico city thanks to my friend Daniel Loredo I was given the opportunity to record some of my ideas and later, to make a video of one of the songs, featuring a mariachi hat given to me by a mysterious stranger in plaza Garibaldi!
+In Mexico city thanks to my friend Daniel Loredo I was given the opportunity to record some of my ideas.
+And with my friends Javier S Aleman, Joh carrera and Andre Fuentes we made a video of an early version of 'Too Much' , featuring a mariachi hat given to me by a mysterious stranger in plaza Garibaldi!
 Women don't usually wear mariachi hats!